flux-framework/flux-core/doc/man7/flux-broker-attributes.rst

 CONTENT ATTRIBUTES
 ==================

-content.acct-dirty
-   The number of dirty cache entries on this rank.

-content.acct-entries
-   The total number of cache entries on this rank.

-content.acct-size
-   The estimated total size in bytes consumed by cache entries on this rank, excluding overhead.

-content.acct-valid
-   The number of valid cache entries on this rank.

 content.backing-module
    The selected backing store module, if any.
 This attribute is only set on rank 0 where the content backing store is active.

 content.blob-size-limit
    The maximum size of a blob, the basic unit of content storage.

-content.flush-batch-count
-   The current number of outstanding store requests, either to the backing store (rank 0) or upstream (rank > 0).

 content.flush-batch-limit
    The maximum number of outstanding store requests that will be